th-herve/vimwiki/docs/git_copy_file_between_branches.md

-# Copying a File from One Git Branch to Another
+# Copying a file from One Git Branch to Another

 You can copy one file that exist in a branch to another one that does not have it.